Nova027/RT-query/README.md

 Coming Soon -- GUI support, More browsing options (Start from any choice of movie).

-P.S. - This app was designed as part of 2 assignments for my Masters in CS at IIT-Kgp.
+P.S. - This app was designed as part of 2 Computing Lab assignments for my Masters in CS at IIT-Kgp.
 The filenames reflect the same.

 ----------------------------------------------------------------------------------------------------------------------------------------